Romance of the Three Kingdoms: Battle of Guandu

-Zhuge Liang joins Liu Bei
+Zhuge Liang joins Liu Bei: the three visits

 In the meantime, Liu Biao had put Liu Bei in charge of Xinye.
 During this time, Liu Bei visited Zhuge Liang thrice and recruited him.
+(The three visits itself is a fact documented by various historic literatures including Records of the Three Kingdoms · Biography of Zhuge Liang and Chu Shi Biao (Memorial on the Northern Campaign).
+However, after being adapted by Romance of the Three Kingdoms, it was expanded into a marvellous and dramatic story called The Three Visits to the Thatched Cottage, which had been a house-hold classic all over China.)
 Acting on Zhuge Liang's advice, Liu Bei built up his forces in preparation for war against Cao Cao.
 Following his unification of central and northern China under his control, Cao Cao, having been appointed Imperial Chancellor by Emperor Xian, led his forces on a southern campaign to eliminate Liu Bei and Sun Quan.
 By then, Liu Biao had died and his younger son Liu Cong decided to surrender control of Jing Province to Cao Cao.

 In 208, although Liu Bei managed to repel two attacks by Cao Cao at Xinye, he was eventually forced to flee due to the overwhelming strength of the enemy forces.
 Cao Cao and his cavalry caught up with Liu Bei and his forces at Changban and defeated them.
 During the battle, Liu Bei's generals Zhao Yun and Zhang Fei displayed heroics: the former fought his way through enemy lines to rescue Liu Bei's infant son Liu Shan and deliver him safely back to his father; the latter single-handedly held off enemy forces at a bridge by intimidating and staring them down.
 Liu Bei and his forces managed to rendezvous with Guan Yu, who had left earlier to seek help from Liu Biao's elder son Liu Qi, and they retreated to Xiakou.